 We suggest the following addition to ensure that the authorities which are responsible for the criminal investigation will not be informed at the end of the search.

-2. When the search is conducted by non-judicial authorities independent of those that make up the justice system, mechanisms and procedures should be established to ensure cooperation, coordination and an exchange of information between these authorities and the ones responsible for carrying out the criminal investigation, in order to guarantee that the progress and results achieved on both sides feed into one another.
+“2.
+When the search is conducted by non-judicial authorities independent of those that make up the justice system, mechanisms and procedures should be established to ensure cooperation, coordination and an exchange of information between these authorities and the ones responsible for carrying out the criminal investigation, without delay, in order to guarantee that the progress and results achieved on both sides feed into one another.
 The competencies of both sets of authorities should be clearly defined by law, so as to prevent them from overlapping and interfering with one another and ensure that they can be complementary.
 The existence of mechanisms and procedures for searches by administrative, non-judicial and other bodies cannot be invoked as an obstacle to the pursuit of criminal investigations or as an alternative to them”.

 Additionally, in relation to the last sentence please clarify whether this should be interpreted as prohibiting any provision and/or arrangement that would impede the criminal investigation?
 How about examples where immunity is granted in exchange for information?

 Principle 6 – The search should be effective